Samk13/snippetshub/docs/guide/using-vue.md

 ## Dark mood in vue press

-I am using the work in progress plugin now `vuepress-theme-default-vue-a11y` Yes I know that it make things a bit slower and make Axe isses in the console, but it's fine for now.
+I am using the work in progress plugin now `vuepress-theme-default-vue-a11y` Yes I know that it make things a bit slower and make Axe issues in the console, but it's fine for now.

 ## cross site cookies